VISITOR NOTICE: CORONAVIRUS

 Usually, BALTIC Crew chat to you about our building and exhibitions when you visit.
 During this time they may not be able to do this in as much detail.
 This is for everyone's safety and we look forward to returning to longer conversations in the future.

-- Six Restaurant will re-open on Friday 14 August, opening Wednesday-Sunday from Wednesday 19 August.
+- Six Restaurant is open Wednesday-Sunday.
 Booking for Six Restaurant is essential.
 You can book your table here.

 We’re asking all visitors to maintain social distancing measures when visiting.